criticalmanufacturing/portal-sdk/README.md

 # portal-sdk
-Customer Portal SDK that allows the creation of automation script for integration with CMF DevOps Center
+Customer Portal SDK that allows the creation of automation script for integration with CM DevOps Center.

 # Pre-Requisites
 Make sure to run the Powershell Cmdlets from in Powershell Core 7.1.3 or above.